Detailed Information About Preparing Research Articles

-We prefer that the initial submission be uploaded to our electronic submission site as a Word file that contains all components of the paper.
+We require that the initial submission be uploaded to our electronic submission site as a PDF file that contains all components of the paper.
 Create a single file (see above for correct order) consisting of the text, references, figures and their captions, tables and their captions, and Supplementary Materials.
-You can also submit Supplementary Materials text as a separate file.
+You can also submit Supplementary Materials text as a separate file (.docx, .doc, or .pdf).

 Please use zipped files when necessary to upload unusually large supplementary files.

 See the above instructions for creating your original figures.
 For initial submission, the figure files should be incorporated into the main text PDF, .doc, or .docx file if possible.
 If not, they can be uploaded separately.
 The following formats are acceptable: .pdf, .eps, .ai, .psd, .tif, .pict, and .gif.
 Figures prepared in PowerPoint are not allowed.